nabla-ml/nabla/docs/api/utils/accelerator_count.md

 Get the number of available accelerators (GPUs).

-Returns:
+## Returns

 The number of available accelerators.